veevo/dev/content/spiritism/centers/fraternal-assistance.md

 ## About Fraternal Assistance
 Fraternal assistance is a friendly counseling service offered to those who come to the Spiritist center looking for advice or help with a particular personal issue.
 The counselor will sit with the individual seeking help, listening to his or her problem and helping the individual to analyze the situation from Spiritist viewpoint.

+## Free of Charge
+Notice that all services provided by Spiritist instituions are free of charge.

 ## See Also
 [Public Meetings](../public-meetings)